iNaturalist: Participate as a Citizen Scientist for Biodiversity

 Pre-ordering cocoons by Paypal is possible:

-30 Mason Bee Cocoons for $25.00. now available for pick up at my farm in Metchosin.
+30 Mason Bee Cocoons for $25.00.for pick up at my farm in Metchosin.

 NOTE: I DO NOT SEND COCOONS BY MAIL. you can pick them up at the farm